OpenSourceOV/image-processing-instructions/instructions.md

     ![](./imagesv2/11.png)

-    Now we have the option of chosing the thresholding method.
+    Now we have the option of choosing the thresholding method.
 Choose a method that provides the best structural resolution (i.e. least degradation of the embolism event) and least noise.
 A little noise is fine, we will deal with it in later steps. **IMPORTANT** Uncheck the 'Calculate threshold for each image' option.

     ![](./imagesv2/13.png)